ddev/ddev/docs/index.md

 ### Docker Installation

 Docker and docker-compose are required before anything will work with ddev.
-This is pretty easy on most environments, but see the [docker_installation](users/docker_installation.md) page to help sort out the details, especially on Windows and Linux.
+This is pretty easy on most environments; see the [docker_installation](users/docker_installation.md) page to help sort out the details, especially on Windows and Linux.

 ### Homebrew/Linuxbrew - macOS/Linux